-One of the great joys of working from home is that you have total control over your working environment.
+One of the great joys of working from home is that you have total control over your home office design.
 And this means that you can create a work space which maximizes your productivity and output.
 Whether you run your own business, operate as a freelancer or work for another company, it is essential that you are working at the top of your game.
 Take a look at these tips to help you create a more productive home office environment.

 Some people prefer to have some background noise while they work while others prefer total silence.
 If you prefer the former, you don’t have to worry too much about soundproofing, and it may also be worth investing in some decent wireless speakers to play your music.
 But if you prefer peace, you will want to keep out noise as much as possible with thick doors and windows, fabrics which absorb noise, and a very clear ‘do not disturb’ policy for the other people who share your home!

 If you are constantly having to scrabble around looking for things, this is time which could be much better on other tasks.
 It is worth decluttering, investing in some decent storage devices and implementing some simple filing systems.
 And this goes for your desktop and online files as well.
 Simply spending a few minutes each day getting your files in order will seriously help you out in the long-run.

 Add a breath of fresh air to your home office design with a desk or floor plant.
 This can help to distract your attention when your eyes need a break from the screen.
 Another alternative is to get some fresh flowers – and these have the natural advantage of providing a pleasant scent for your office too.
 If you can arrange your desk so that you are able to look out of the window, this can also give your mood a boost and positively impact your productivity and business efficiency.

 Take Meaningful Breaks